mendix/docs/content/refguide/sort-bar.md

 If you do not specify any sort items, the objects will appear in the order in which they were created.

 {{% alert type="warning" %}}
 There are special cases for ordering behavior.
-For more details, refer to [Order by Behavior](ordering-behavior).
+For more details, refer to [Order By Behavior](ordering-behavior).
 {{% /alert %}}

 ## 2 Read More